thunderrabbit/mankind-project-japan/content/_index.md

 # Imagine

-Imagine a circle where each man outrageously supports each other in realizing each others' dreams and aspirations.
+Imagine a circle where each man outrageously supports each other in realizing each other's dreams and aspirations.

 Imagine a circle where every one listens, not only to what you say, but also to what’s behind or underneath that.
 Everyone is in tune with your voice, your emotion, your energy – everyone is intent on receiving everything you communicate.
 This is where everyone listens to hear the very best in you, even when you can’t hear it in yourself.